pomerium/documentation/content/docs/k8s/reference.md

                 </p>
                 <p>

-                    RefreshDirectory is no longer supported, please see https://docs.pomerium.com/docs/overview/upgrading#idp-directory-sync
+                    RefreshDirectory is no longer supported, please see <a href="https://docs.pomerium.com/docs/overview/upgrading#idp-directory-sync">Upgrade Guide</a>.
                 </p>

             </td>